playbeing/dinish/README.md

 Font Style dialog, or type the font name as `Dinish:tnum` in the font selector.
 In CSS, use `font-feature-settings: "tnum";`.

-DINish will soon come with a full set of old style numerals.
+DINish comes with a full set of old style numerals.
 These can be selected with the `onum` tag.
 They are even available in tabular form for use in spreadsheets: in libreOffice, use `Dinish:onum&tnum`.
 For CSS, try `font-feature-settings: "onum", "tnum";`.